Anthony Ebehijele Okpere

-Air Vice Marshal Anthony Ebehijele Okpere is a retired Nigerian Airforce Officer, former Managing Director of Nigerian Airways and Minister of Aviation and member of the Federal Executive Council in 1987.
+Anthony Ebehijele Okpere is a retired Nigerian Air Force officer, former managing director of Nigerian Airways and minister of aviation and member of the Federal Executive Council in 1987.

 Early life and education

-AVM Okpere was born on September 28, 1943, in Uromi, Edo state, Nigeria.
+Air Vice Marshal Okpere was born on 28 September 1943, in Uromi, Edo state, Nigeria.

-He attended Government Primary School, Uromi for his primary education before enrolling at Ishan Grammar School, Uromi for his secondary education.
+He attended Government Primary School, Uromi before enrolling at Ishan Grammar School, Uromi for his secondary education.

-Upon completion of secondary school, he enlisted in the military Command and Staff College, Jaji, 1979.
+Upon completion of secondary school, he enlisted in the military Command and Staff College, Jaji in 1979.
 He furthered his military education at the Air War College, Air University, Maxwell Air Force Base, Alabama, USA and Air War College.